 Contact: +1 480-983-3992

 Lying 15 miles (24 km) north of the Apache Trail is Canyon Lake.
 The panoramic view of the Salt River is stunning amidst the golden rays of the setting sun.
 Take in the entirety of the ambiance by rowing your own boat out onto the serene lake, or you can take part in a variety of water activities — skiing and swimming are just a few to mention.

 The best recreational sites to chill out in are Boulder Creek, the Acacia picnic grounds, and the Palo Verde.
 Dolly Steamboat is another attraction to witness Arizona’s wilderness and desert wildlife first-hand, not to mention the delicious dinner and spectacular view from the boat!

 Seeing a canyon view loaded with cacti, wildflowers, and geologic formations would be the greatest getaway for an authentic Gold Canyon experience.
 To make your dream come true, take a road trip along the Apache Trail, Arizona’s oldest highway.
 It’s a great opportunity to admire Arizona’s scenic views, as well as some incredible sights such as the Goldfield Ghost Town, Tortilla Flat, and Lost Dutchman State Park.
 It should take about 2 to 7 hours, depending on how well-planned your route is and how many pit-stops you make.
-Before embarking on this day trip, be sure to check that the weather is on your side!
+Before embarking on

 4. Get goosebumps and chills at Goldfield Ghost Town